-RULES & REGULATIONS NC RATES (Continued) 3.
+ITEM NO. RATES (Continued) 3.
 METHOD OF PAYMENT AND PENALTIES (a) RESPONSIBILITY FOR CHARGES, PREPAYMENT: All charges for services rendered by the Port or for the use of terminal facilities are due and payable cash in advance of such services or use, as follows: 1.
 For all charges to the vessel, from its owners or agents before a vessel commences it's loading or discharging.
 2. For all charges to the cargo, from a vessel owner, charterer, shipper or consignee before the cargo leaves the custody of the terminal.
 3. For all charges on perishable goods or freight of doubtful value or household goods. (b) TIME OF PREPAYMENT, ACCEPTABLE SECURITY, REFUND OF EXCESS: Terms of payment for all applicable Port charges shall be cash-in-advance.
 A cash deposit or acceptable security in an amount equal to 125 percent of the estimated applicable charges shall be required to be posted with the Port, four days prior to the vessel's scheduled arrival, or at such other time as may be authorized or directed by the Port, but in all cases in advance of actual services rendered.
-Wherever a cash deposit has been posted, any excess thereof, after satisfaction of all applicable Port ITE NO 16 The responsible party's credit worthiness as established is acceptable to the Port; or Adequate security, acceptable to the Port, in an amount equal to 125 percent of the applicable estimated Port charges has been posted; or The agent requesting the berth or another entity acceptable to the Port as credit worthy, has personally accepted financial responsibility for the applicable charges.
-The Port retains the right in its sole discretion to determine whether a responsible
+Wherever a cash NO.

-SECTION 1 RULES & REGULATIONS ITEM NO. RATES (Continued) (d) COMPLIANCE WITH CONDITIONS OF BERTH RESERVATION: Use of Port facilities and services shall comply with the Conditions of Berthing set forth in the Supplement to the Vessel Berthing Application as published by the Port. (e) PENALTY CHARGES ON DELINQUENT ACCOUNTS: All invoices will be declared delinquent thirty days after the date of the invoice and, as such, will be charged a penalty charge of \$25.00 per month for each additional thirty-day period in which the invoice is past due or not fully paid, up to a maximum penalty of \$250.00.
+SECTION 1 RULES & REGULATIONS ITEM NO. (d) COMPLIANCE WITH CONDITIONS OF BERTH RESERVATION: Use of Port facilities and services shall comply with the Conditions of Berthing set forth in Section 1 Part 9 Paragraph 6. (e) PENALTY CHARGES ON DELINQUENT ACCOUNTS: All invoices will be declared delinguent thirty days after the date of the invoice and as each will be abarrand and an analyzed and an an analyzed and an an analyzed and an analyzed and an an 160 delinquent thirty days after the date of the invoice and, as such, will be charged a penalty charge of \$25.00 per month for each additional thirty-day period in which the invoice is past due or not fully paid, up to a maximum penalty of \$250.00.
 All extra expense, including legal expense, litigation cost, or costs of agents employed to affect collection shall also be assessed to, and payable to, such accounts.
-160

-SECTION 1 RULES & REGULATIONS ITEM NO.

-Part 7

-HAZMAT

-(a) Neither Class 1 (explosive) nor Class 7 (radioactive) hazardous cargoes may remain on the terminal beyond what is necessary to transfer the cargo from the vessel or to the vessel.
-170

-(b) Shippers of dangerous cargoes are required to comply with all the requirements in the tariff; as well as for procuring all permits required in accordance with federal code, state statutes and regulations, and local ordinances.

-(c) Shippers must present necessary permits from proper authorities.
+SECTION 1 RULES & REGULATIONS ITEM NO. Part 7 HAZMAT (a) Neither Class 1 (explosive) nor Class 7 (radioactive) hazardous cargoes may remain on the terminal beyond what is necessary to transfer the cargo from the vessel or to the vessel.
+170 (b) Shippers of dangerous cargoes are required to comply with all the requirements in the tariff; as well as for procuring all permits required in accordance with federal code, state statutes and regulations, and local ordinances. (c) Shippers must present necessary permits from proper authorities.

-100UED: 04/04/0000